DrugLib.com — Drug Information Portal

 Because clinical trials are conducted under widely varying conditions, adverse reaction rates observed in the clinical trials of a drug cannot be directly compared to rates in the clinical trials of another drug and may not reflect the rates observed in practice.

-The data described below reflect exposure to Cathflo Activase in 1122 patients, of whom 880 received a single dose and 242 received two sequential doses of Cathflo Activase.
+The data described for Trials 1 and 2 reflect exposure to Cathflo Activase in 1122 patients, of whom 880 received a single dose and 242 received two sequential doses of Cathflo Activase.

-In the Cathflo Activase clinical trials, only limited, focused types of serious adverse events were recorded, including death, major hemorrhage, intracranial hemorrhage, pulmonary or arterial emboli, and other serious adverse events not thought to be attributed to underlying disease or concurrent illness.
-Major hemorrhage was defined as severe blood loss (>5 mL/kg), blood loss requiring transfusion, or blood loss causing hypotension.
-Non-serious adverse events and serious events thought to be due to underlying disease or concurrent illness were not recorded.
+In the Cathflo Activase Trials 1 and 2, only limited, focused types of serious adverse events were recorded, including death, major hemorrhage, intracranial hemorrhage, pulmonary or arterial emboli, and other serious adverse events not thought to be attributed to underlying disease or concurrent illness.
+Major hemorrhage was defined as severe blood loss (> 5 mL/kg), blood loss requiring transfusion, or blood loss causing hypotension.
+Non‑serious adverse events and serious events thought to be due to underlying disease or concurrent illness were not recorded.
 Patients were observed for serious adverse events until catheter function was deemed to be restored or for a maximum of 4 or 6 hours depending on study.
 For most patients the observation period was 30 minutes to 2 hours.
 Spontaneously reported deaths and serious adverse events that were not thought to be related to the patient's underlying disease were also recorded during the 30 days following treatment.

 Four catheter-related sepsis events occurred from 15 minutes to 1 day after treatment with Alteplase, and a fifth sepsis event occurred on Day 3 after Alteplase treatment.
 All 5 patients had positive catheter or peripheral blood cultures within 24 hours after symptom onset.